monix/monix-bio/docs/resourcesafety.md

 //=> Exception in thread "main" monix.execution.exceptions.DummyException: unexpected error
 ```

-If both `use` and `release` fails, the errors are merged via `Platform.composeErrors` and signalled as a terminal failure:
+If both `use` and `release` fail, the errors are merged via `Platform.composeErrors` and signalled as a terminal failure:

 ```scala
 import monix.bio.{BIO, UIO}